Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Approach

-To gain a simple attack detection mechanism, we first evaluate the ASR model under multiple precision settings $\{p_1, \dots, p_K\} \subset \mathcal{P}$, where $K$ is the number of precision configurations considered, and obtain a set of transcriptions: $\mathcal{Y}(x) = \{ f_{p_1}(x), \dots, f_{p_K}(x) \}.$ We then quantify transcription consistency using a similarity measure $s(\cdot, \cdot)$.
-In practice, we instantiate $s$ using the word error rate (WER), although other sequence dissimilarity metrics could be used.
+In practice, we instantiate $s$ using the WER, although other sequence dissimilarity metrics could be used.
 To capture overall robustness to precision variation, we compute the average pairwise dissimilarity across all precision combinations and refer to it as the precision-diversity score:

 Higher precision-diversity scores indicate greater sensitivity to precision changes.
 We model the distribution of precision-diversity scores for benign data using a set of benign samples $\mathcal{X}_{\text{b}} = \{x^{(i)}\}_{i=1}^N$.
 For each $x^{(i)} \in \mathcal{X}_{\text{b}}$, we compute $D(x^{(i)})$ and fit a Gaussian distribution: $D(x) \sim \mathcal{N}(\mu, \sigma^2).$ An unknown input is then classified as adversarial if its precision-diversity score deviates significantly from the benign distribution.